A Secure Full-Duplex Wireless Circulator enabled by Non-Reciprocal Beyond-Diagonal RIS: Conclusion

 \section{Conclusion}

-In this work, we have explored a secure FD wireless circulator system enabled by NR-BD-RIS, {facilitating one-way secure transmission and preventing eavesdropping among FD users.} The system model considers a physics-compliant channel model that incorporates structural scattering, loop interference, and SI.
+In this work, we have explored a secure FD wireless circulator system enabled by NR-BD-RIS, {facilitating one-way secure transmission and preventing eavesdropping among FD UEs.} The system model considers a physics-compliant channel model that incorporates structural scattering, loop interference, and SI.
 Structural scattering is essential for accurately modeling the RIS-assisted FD wireless circulator system.
-We have then formulated the weighted all-user sum-rate maximization problem.
+We have then formulated the weighted sum-rate maximization problem.
 To solve this problem, we have proposed an iterative algorithm based on BCD and PDD.
 The numerical evaluations have shown the advantages of NR-BD-RIS over R-BD-RIS and D-RIS in terms of sum-rate performance due to its capability to break channel reciprocity.
 We attribute the benefit of the NR-BD-RIS to its ability to support multiple directions, while the R-BD-RIS and D-RIS are limited to one impinging and one reflected direction.
-The gain of NR-BD-RIS over R-BD-RIS and D-RIS increases with the number of RIS elements, group size, TX and RX antennas, and FD users due to more flexibility.
-This work has provided insights into the design of NR-BD-RIS for new applications in secure communication.
+The gain of NR-BD-RIS over R-BD-RIS and D-RIS increases with the number of RIS elements, group size, TX and RX antennas, and FD UEs due to more flexibility.
+This work has provided insights into the design of NR-BD-RIS for new applications in secure communication. {A detailed study on channel estimation and the impact of imperfect CSI on the proposed wireless circulator, as well as the maximization of the sum secrecy rate for enhanced secure communication are meaningful directions for future research.} {In addition, incorporating non-idealities due to hardware constraints into the system design is an important topic for future work.}